-German Chancellor Friedrich Merz set the tone for a fraught Munich Security Conference on Friday with a declaration that the old world order no longer exists, forcing the EU to shed its excessive dependency on the US.
+German Chancellor Friedrich Merz set the tone for a fraught Munich Security Conference on Friday with a declaration that the old world order no longer exists and that the EU must shed its excessive dependency on the US.

 “This dependence was self-inflicted, but we now cast off this state as soon as we can,” Mr Merz said.

-The 70-year-old leader called for a new, healthy relationship with America in a world in which Washington is preoccupied with “its own need” to match Chinese statecraft.
+Mr Merz called for a new, healthy relationship with America in a world in which Washington is preoccupied with “its own need” to match Chinese statecraft.
+This year's sessions amount to a retort to the US, whose Vice President JD Vance shocked the conference to the core last year with a speech lacerating his country's allies.

-The German Chancellor said he wanted a new “healthy relationship” with Washington, even as the European leadership’s prime task was to accept the new reality.
+The German Chancellor said European leaders' prime task was to accept the new reality.

 “We are not at the mercy of this world,” he added.
 “We can shape it.”